KSiXing/Crash-Courses/Crash Course - Python3/README.md

 - Python 2 is considered a legacy language and most packages do not support Python 2 especially for Data Science and AI.
 Python 3 is also much easier to learn as compared to Python 2.

 ## Python in Competitive Programming
-Python is one of the 3 top languages used in competitive programming, the other 2 being C++ and Java.
+Python is one of the top 3 languages used in competitive programming, the other 2 being C++ and Java.
 However, as compared to C++ or Java, it is much slower and would not clear the challenge if the focus is on speed.
-Python uses Dynamic typing and it is an intepreted language, thus making it slower than its compiled counterparts such as C++ or Java.
+Python uses dynamic typing and it is an intepreted language, thus making it slower than its compiled counterparts such as C++ or Java.
 With that being said, C++ remains the top choice for competitive programmers given its speed advantage over most other languages.
 A programmer can still manage competitive programming challenges simply with Java but if he/she is only familiar with Python, there will be cases in which he/she may not be able to solve certain challenges at all.

 ## Object Oriented Programming (OOP) In Python